 A: Why yes there is!
 In fact, we have three minors in the political science department: Political Science, Public Administration and Public Policy, and Applied Research Methods.
 Any one of our faculty advisors can discuss these with you and how they might fit into your academic program.
-To declare one of these minors, you will need to complete a “Addition/Change of Minor Form.”
-If you are changing or adding a minor with less than 90 units, please complete this form [pdf].
-If you have more than 90 units, complete this form here [pdf].
+To declare one of these minors, please see a Political Science Faculty Major Advisor.

 Q: Am I required to regularly see a major advisor in political science?

 A: Technically speaking, the answer is no, although it is highly recommended.
 We encourage students to talk with a major faculty advisor at least once a semester to make sure you’re satisfying all the course requirements.
 It’s especially important you meet with the department chair (or other faculty advisor) just before you file for graduation.
 We will check and review your Major Planner and your “MyProgress” report to make sure you’re on track to graduate.

 Q: How many units should I be taking during each semester?

 A: Students should be taking an average of 15 units per semester in order to graduate in four years.
 It’s common for students to take slightly more than 15 in one semester, and slightly less in others, but the average should be 15.

 Q: How should I plan future courses to complete the political science major?